The Dawn Of Technical Evolution: Human Augmentation

 Daily Life Examples of Human Augmentation

-As companies from all walks of life around the world explore new and effective applications of human augmentation techniques, the following are some daily examples of this technology.
+As companies from all walks of life around the world explore new and effective applications of human augmentation techniques, the following are some daily examples of this technology trends.
 Some of them are still in the early stages of development:

 Naked Prosthetics is a company that develops and manufactures robust and custom prosthetic equipment (especially for lost fingers).
 The company aims to support people who have undergone finger amputation by enriching their lives and providing them with useful functional prosthetics.